-Our goal is for you to have the most successful surgical outcome; therefore, we provide these instructions based on Dr. Alford's expertise performing many orbital decompression surgeries.
+Our goal is for you to have the most successful surgical outcome; therefore, we provide these instructions based on Dr. Alford's experience performing many Endoscopic Sinus Surgeries.
 Please attempt to follow these instructions faithfully; those that do so, generally have the smoothest postoperative course.